Anky9972/fluxshare---secure-transfer/DOCS.md

 ```

 ### For Local Development with Broadcast
-If you want to run a local PeerJS server for testing broadcast features:
+If you want to run a local PeerJS server for testing broadcast features, use the included server:
 ```bash
 npm run peer-server
 ```

+This will start the PeerJS server at `server/peer-server.cjs` on port 9000 with peer listing enabled.

 Then update your `.env`:
 ```